berenicechisholm9/notes/README.md

 # 2024-02-03
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.
 In software development, this translates to writing clean, maintainable code that accomplishes its purpose without unnecessary complexity.
 Always strive to keep your codebase minimal and readable, as it directly impacts the ease of debugging, scalability, and collaboration in projects.
 Complexity should be avoided unless absolutely necessary for performance or functionality reasons.
 Remember, you write code once, but read and maintain it many times over.
 So, make it simple and elegant.

+# 2024-02-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for clarity and simplicity.
+It's easier to read, understand, debug, and maintain simple code than complex, over-engineered solutions.
+Remember that code is written once but read many times over its lifetime.
+So, favor readability, minimize complexity, and maximize efficiency in your programs."

+Also, "Write code that is easy to delete, not easy to extend." — Martin Fowler.
+This reminds us to design software with flexibility in mind, being ready to refactor when necessary, rather than blindly adding more code to accommodate changes.
+Agile and iterative development often involves removing as much code as it does writing new, so cultivate a mindset of creating lean, modular, and reusable code."